imlinhanchao/vsc-google-translate/README.md

 > Tips: Shortcuts can be modified by going to VSCode's Keyboard Shortcuts (`Ctrl + K Ctrl + S`)

 ## Release Notes
+### 1.2.8
+1. Update the translate mirror to China .

 ### 1.2.7
 1. Fixed Translate.Google.cn invalidation.